 It's a weird thing to think about; whether the person with whom you've been intimately close, journeyed and shared dreams with, is actually prejudiced against people of your race and ethnicity.

 I had to google to get a proper definition of the word "racist".
-The term sounds harsh and jarring, it's hard to fit someone you have loved into that category.
-But 'prejudiced towards people based on their ethnicity or skin colour' weirdly sounds less intense.
+The term sounds harsh and jarring, it's hard to fit someone you have been with into that category.
+The explanation of it as 'Prejudiced towards people based on their ethnicity or skin colour' weirdly sounds less intense.
 You can kind of forgive someone with a "tendency" to be prejudiced towards people right?
 But how do you feel about someone who is "racist"?
 That's a whole other thing.

 Ultimately I broke it off because he said he could never see it working out with us in the long term and couldn't or wouldn't answer my questions as to why, when we were already doing the whole "being together" thing.